-It is easy and inexpensive to create your own faux stone and hypertufa planters.
+It is easy, inexpensive and fun to create your own hypertufa and faux stone planters.

 Grow Your Own Food is an information series on Gardening in Canada that covers every aspect of growing your own food at home.
 I help you every step of the way so that you can have the garden you dream of.